Se conecta ASBTDC innovadoras Los empresarios de Arkansas con expertos nacionales SBIR

 13 de julio, 2015 por Gwen Verde

-Face-to-face and online, ASBTDC is helping innovative Arkansas entrepreneurs engage with the federal agencies that award $2 billion annually to small businesses through the Investigación Small Business Innovation programa.
+Cara a cara y en línea, ASBTDC is helping innovative Arkansas entrepreneurs engage with the federal agencies that award $2 billion annually to small businesses through the Investigación Small Business Innovation programa.

 Mayo 19, ASBTDC hosted a USDA SBIR Networking Event at UALR featuring Elrod, national SBIR program leader for the Department of Agriculture and head of the agency’s Community and Rural Development programa.
 Elrod talked with participants about their emerging technology ideas and gave advice for writing successful applications.